Integrate the Document Viewer

 As the user adds fields, the viewer emits events.
 You need two things from these events:

-validate— tells you whether the template has all required fields (at minimum, one signature per recipient)update— provides the current template state, includingroleIdfor each participant
+validate— tells you whether the template has all required fields (at minimum, one signature per recipient)update— provides the current template state, includingroleIdfor each participant when you need template role mapping

 const viewer = document.getElementById('viewer');